 Our full-time postgraduate course offers a standard study period of four semesters, culminating in a Master of Arts degree.
 Extensions are possible on an annual basis.
 Tuition fees amount to 2.200€ per semester.
 For additional supplementary programme fees see ‘financing’.
-Lectures and seminars are scheduled between 10am-6pm.
-Excursions and theatre and exhibition trips take place outside of core lecture periods, weekend seminars and intensive courses will be announced in advance.
+Lectures and seminars are scheduled between Monday and Thursday.
+Fridays are mostly free.
+Excursions and theatre and exhibition trips may occasionally take place on Fridays.
+These as well as weekend seminars will be announced in advance.
+All dates are communicated in a networked online schedule.
 Details will be available on our online curriculum.
 Semester breaks (mid-February to mid-April and mid-July to mid-October) should be used for project work and work experience.
 Lectures and seminars are mainly held in German, some workshops are on offer in English.
 There is a strong focus on group work.

 Exam regulations require four modules.
 For more details see our course component chart.*

 The initial two semesters focus on the following basics: typology; set design, spacial composition / analysis; theatre, exhibitions / theatre forms; directing, dramaturgy, acting / theory; music history, costume history, spacial theory, musical composition, communication within a space.

 Each semester a project-based assignment is carried out in small groups.
 Students can choose between concrete cooperation and realisation projects in set design and spacial composition (exhibitions, events, performances) and fictitious experimental tasks.
 Projects also cover costume, directorial methods and calculation (competition status).

 Project-integrated seminars, lectures and workshops teach the following: stage and lighting engineering and design, medial production, drawing, visualisation, presentation techniques, make-up, interactive exhibits.